Demographics of Eritrea: Tigrinya

 The majority of the Tigrinya inhabit the highlands of Eritrea; however, migration to other parts of the country has occurred.
 Their language is called Tigrinya.
 They are the largest ethnic group in the country, constituting about 50% of the population.
 The predominantly Tigrinya populated urban centers in Eritrea are the capital Asmara, Mendefera, Dekemhare, Adi Keyh, Adi Quala and Senafe, while there is a significant population of Tigrinya in other cities including Keren, and Massawa.

 They are 92% Christians, (of which 90% are of the Eritrean Orthodox faith, 5% Roman Catholic and Eastern Catholic (whose mass is held in Ge'ez as opposed to Latin), and 5% belonging to various Protestant and other Christian denominations, the majority of which belong to the (Lutheran) Evangelical Church of Eritrea).

 Tigre

 The Tigre reside in the western lowlands in Eritrea.
 Many also migrated to Sudan at the time of the Ethiopian-Eritrean conflict and lived there since.
 They are a nomadic and pastoralist people, related to the Tigrinya and to the Beja people.
-They are a predominantly Muslim nomadic people who inhabit the northern, western, and coastal lowlands of Eritrea, where they constitute 30% of local residents.
+They are a predominantly Muslim nomadic people who inhabit the northern, western, and coastal lowlands of Eritrea, and constitute 30% of the country's population.
 Some also inhabit areas in eastern Sudan.
 95% of the Tigre people adhere to the Islamic religion Sunni Islam, but there are a small number of Christians among them as well (often referred to as the Mensaï in Eritrea).
 Their language is called Tigre.